highchair/artinruins-com/_property/central-fire-stations.md

     <img src="{{ site.propimg_path }}{{ page.slug }}/sanborn-map-1889-xxchange-place-plate-1.jpg" alt="" />
   </a>
   <figcaption>
-    Sanborn Map, 1889, from <a href="//repository.library.brown.edu/studio/item/bdr:212114/" target="_blank" title="Opens in a new window">the collection of Brown University</a>.
+    Sanborn Map, 1889, from <a href="https://repository.library.brown.edu/studio/item/bdr:212114/">the collection of Brown University</a>.
 Upper left shows City Hall, with the old Union Station and the Cove encroaching into what is now Exchange Place.
 The “Three Ones” (funnily enough, just under the large “1” in the upper right) is drawn over water in the location of what would become the Federal Court building in 1908.
   </figcaption>
 </figure>